Life on Mars (restaurant)

 Life on Mars is a vegan restaurant, bar, and record shop in Seattle, in the U.S. state of Washington.

 Description

 Life on Mars is a restaurant, bar, and record shop operating in Capitol Hill's Pike Flats building.
 Gabe Guarente of Eater Seattle has described the business as a "vinyl record-themed bar".
 The business has served jackfruit tacos and cauliflower wings.
 The drink menu has included The Chillwave (gin, amaro nonino, and citrus), The Opener (green tea vodka, elderflower, lemon, and soda), the Velvet Goldmine (mezcal, dark rum, cashew orgeat, and ginger), and the Life on Mars Imperial IPA made by Reuben's Brews.
+The Friendship Bracelet has Ming River Baiju, Kiyomi Rum, Singani 63, Crème de Banane, Skinos Mastiha, fruit juice, strawberry basil and cucumber shrub.

 History

 Life on Mars opened in June 2019.
 The restaurant was vandalized in April 2020.
 Murals were painted outside Life on Mars during the COVID-19 pandemic.

 Steven Severin is a co-owner as of 2021.
 In 2021, Life on Mars participated in the Pike Street Trick or Treat, offering drink discounts for patrons dressed in Halloween costumes.

 In January 2022, the business closed temporarily because of a staff shortage.
 Life on Mars re-opened on January 15, debuting a selection of nine non-alcoholic cocktails for Dry January.